24th May 2021Authors, literary agents and VAT: a quick guide

 - Authors dealing with UK publishers should add VAT to any fees for services, royalties and advances.
 Most UK publishers operate self-billing systems so will deal with the necessary paperwork.

-- Authors dealing with non-EU publishers do not need to add VAT as this income is outside the scope.
+- Authors dealing with non-UK publishers do not need to add VAT as this income is outside the scope.

 The position for VAT registered literary agents

-- Literary agents should charge VAT on their commission to a UK-based author where the publisher is based in the UK or the EU.
+- Literary agents should charge VAT on their commission to a UK-based author where the publisher is based in the UK.

-- Where the publisher is outside the EU, the agent’s services to a UK-based author are zero-rated, so no VAT should be charged.
+- Where the publisher is outside the UK, the agent’s services to a UK-based author are zero-rated, so no VAT should be charged.

-- Literary agents who act for an author based outside the EU can treat their commission as ‘outside the scope of VAT’ and no UK VAT is charged.
+- Literary agents who act for an author based outside the UK can treat their commission as ‘outside the scope of VAT’ and no UK VAT is charged.